cftang9/PQD/README.md

 and
 [Clayton Frank Gumbel and Gaussian n=200.R](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D200.R), respectively.

-### 2.2 Restricted Students' t-distribution, Farlie–Gumbel–Morgenstern (FGM), and Cuadras–Aug ́e (CA) copulas in Web Appendix C of the supplementary file:
+### 2.2 Restricted Students' t-distribution, Farlie–Gumbel–Morgenstern (FGM), and Cuadras–Aug ́e (CA) copulas in Web Appendix C of the supplementary file
 More copulas were considered in the size and power studies.
 It can be shown that the Students' t-distribution restricted on the first quadrant and centered at the origin with identity shape matrix satisfies the PQD condition.
 Further, PQD also holds for some FGM and CA copulas.